from coachella, with love (and anxiety)

 somehow, at 23, my love for Prince has left me sock less, stoned, and stranded on some polo field in over one hundred degree heat, music blaring from all directions, cell phone dead, and surrounded by white people with dread locks. it was as if the desert scenes from "Lawrence of Arabia" fell into the living rooms of a half-baked frat house with Death Cab blaring in the background. it was only mid-afternoon, the second of this three day festival, and i was over it -- fuck Prince, fuck Portishead, fuck all the bros/bras here, fuck any awesome band that I could see right now because I'm about to die of heat stroke and that totally sucks worser, dude.

+that's when all the hate seeped in. separated from the pack with very little cell phone juice to meet up with friends, i people watched alone with glaring eyes amidst the stifling Saturday heat.
 I decided that as a youth I heard Kurt Cobain's shotgun blast as the last bell for a generation's musical potential.
 I decided that everyone at this festival was a cultural, musical dick rider.
 I declared that music festivals were designed the be a buffet for the uninformed that are looking solely for a good time, and for music heads who are pissed that all their favorite bands overlap within the weird-band-mid-day-time slot.

-when the bands change, there were so many tens of thousands of people walking from stage to stage that you can literally see the patron's popularity sway in flesh amidst the waves of desert heat rising from the polo field. and i wondered, "what's driving them to their favorite artist? how'd they get into them? are they even into them?"
+i sat up. i noticed that when the bands change, there were so many tens of thousands of people walking from stage to stage that you can literally see the patron's popularity sway in flesh amidst the waves of desert heat rising from the polo field. and i wondered, "what's driving them to their favorite artist? how'd they get into them? are they even into them?"
 I decided, right then and there, that when these bands die everyone here will play catch-up to the memory of their ashes.
 I knew that no one here had heard of any of these bands, that this was just some party that Prince was playing to them, and that everyone should really spend the other 362 non-Coachella days of the year following these bands in their natural club environments instead of trying to get the most bang for their buck through all this festival business.

 I mean, that's how I got into music -- didn't everyone?
 Why couldn't they do the same.